Uni-NTFM: A Unified Foundation Model for EEG Signal Representation Learning: Introduction

 Electroencephalography (EEG), as an effective observational window with high temporal resolution, provides a critical technological means for real-time monitoring of brain activity, has indispensable value in fields such as clinical diagnosis, neuroscience research, and Brain-Computer Interfaces (BCIs) \citep{939829, flesher2021brain, ieracitano2019convolutional}.
 However, with the increasing ability for data acquisition, researchers are confronted with complex and massively scaled EEG data.
 In this context, traditional task-specific modeling approaches, limited by their generalization capabilities, are no longer sufficient to fully uncover the universal neural encoding principles embedded within \citep{banville2021uncovering}.

 Concurrently, the field of artificial intelligence has witnessed the success of the foundation model paradigm, which acquires general-purpose data representations through large-scale self-supervised learning.
 And this paradigm has achieved breakthrough progress in natural language processing and computer vision \citep{devlin2019bert, radford2021learning, kirillov2023segment, achiam2023gpt}.
 Inspired by this, the researchers are actively exploring the migration of this paradigm to the EEG domain \citep{jiang2024neurolm, wang2024cbramod}.
 The goal is to fully unlock the potential of large-scale EEG data through self-supervised learning, thereby discovering universal neural representations and fundamentally elevating our understanding of the brain's complex dynamics \citep{zhou2025brainfoundationmodelssurvey}.
 The work related to brain foundation models (BFMs) is described in detail in Appendix \ref{A}.
 However, current BFMs largely inherit the general-purpose paradigm designed for language or vision: segmenting continuous signals into discrete, fixed-scale units (patches or tokens) and then employing a dense attention network for global information interaction.
 While this approach formally unifies the processing pipeline by directly transferring a model paradigm based on symbols and pixels to the physiological signal domain, its basic design philosophy contradicts the fundamental physical properties of EEG signals, thereby imposing limitations on the model's representation ability.
-Specifically, existing brain foundation models face three core architectural challenges:

-\textbf{1) Confusion of Representations:} Models typically treat the EEG as a homogeneous time series and process in a single stream, which leads to mutual interference of representational abilities.

-\textbf{2) Absence of Spatial Topology and Electrode Unification:} Most models treat electrode channels as an unordered set or a simple sequence and only retain data from electrodes with identical names when confronted with different international standards.
-This leads to the loss of important spatial priors, making it difficult to learn functional connectivity patterns between brain regions.

-\textbf{3) Computational Bottlenecks in Model Scalability:} The reliance on a dense feed-forward network (FFN) architecture creates a significant computational bottleneck when scaling up model capacity, thereby limiting the efficiency of developing larger-scale models.

-\textbf{4) Lack of Specialized Modeling for Heterogeneous EEG Patterns:} EEG data is inherently a complex mixture of functionally distinct patterns, including normal rhythms, pathological waveforms, and diverse artifacts.
-The FFN-based Transformer struggles to perform the specialized modeling to capture the unique characteristics of each specific pattern as a single, universal processor.
+We argue that this mismatch of existing architectures and neural activities creates three critical barriers to learning universal brain representations: